cecileane/computingtools/pages/notes1101.md

   `import binomial`

-  then use function `foo` as `binomial.foo()`, `help(binomial)`, etc.
+  then use function `foo` as `binomial.foo()`, `help(binomial)`, etc. alternatively, do:

+  `from binomial import *`

+  and then use function `foo` as just `foo` (with no need to type the file name first).

-  If your script in not in the directory that python is in, add the script path to the list of paths that python knows about:
+- If your script in not in the directory that your python session is in, add the script path to the list of paths that python knows about:
   `import sys` then `sys.path.append("path/to/script")`.